-It’s difficult to do, but it’s also difficult to get the head around, especially when you’re first learning it, striving to grasp its intricacies, puzzling them out.
+It’s difficult to do, but it’s also difficult to get the head around, especially when you’re first learning it, striving to grasp its intricacies, puzzling it all out.

 It was a full 13 years later before I saw another word of mine in print.

 The vast majority of my long apprenticeship was spent in trying to understand plot and learn how to convincingly execute it.
 I do not pretend that I’ve succeeded.

 Plot is, I reiterate for emphasis, a clash of human desires.